top of page

 Biography

-Praised with a voice that "melts hearts" (Kingston Snapd) and is "second to none" (Kingston Heritage), soprano, Kathryn Rose Johnston (she/her) is an up-and-coming soprano on the Canadian opera scene.
+Praised for her "beautiful ringing tone" (Ludwig van Toronto), soprano, Kathryn Rose Johnston (she/her) is an up-and-coming soprano on the Canadian opera scene.
 Kathryn was recently selected as a finalist in both the National Auditions for the Atelier Lyrique de l'Opéra de Montréal and the 2023 National Capital Opera Society Competition and was just named a First Prize Winner in the American International Vocal Competition in Cleveland, Ohio.
 She is thrilled to have participated for the first time in the Laffont Competition with the Metropolitan Opera in the North Carolina District in January 2024.
-She just wrapped up a project with Confluence Concerts collaborating with musicians of diverse backgrounds in their first ever Side-by-Side program.
+She was a Young Artist with Confluence Concerts collaborating with musicians of diverse backgrounds in their first ever Side-by-Side Young Artist program (2024).
+Kathryn prepares for her first season of performances as a member of the Toronto Heliconian Club beginning in the Fall and continues as a member and co-producerof the Fonitika Vocal Ensemble, an a cappella vocal quartet.
 Keep updated on upcoming performances here

 As a lover of new works, Kathryn was so excited to be a part of work-shopping Canadian composer Dean Burry’s new opera Il giudizio di Pigmalione singing the role of Galatea.
-She was also thrilled to recently premiere the new edition of Songs from the Aviary by Canadian composer E.K.R.
-Hammell.
-This year she co-created a concert based on Bach's Coffee Cantata with a reimagined storyline and original English recitative where she sang Liesgen and co-wrote the recit translations.
+She was also thrilled to premiere the new edition of Songs from the Aviary by Canadian composer E.K.R.
+Hammell in 2023.
+The same year, she co-created a concert based on Bach's Coffee Cantata with a reimagined storyline and original English recitative where she sang Liesgen and co-wrote the recit translations.
 It was reprised twice in the summer of 2023.
-A collective of artists with COSA Canada recently collaborated on Fairytale Mayhem, a jukebox opera featuring beloved arias woven into a newly created story.
-Kathryn was thrilled to be part of both its creation and premiere performance in Toronto and at the Saugeen Opera Festival.
 She was also honoured to sing Ariadne in the live premiere of Norbert Palej's The Art of Love at COSA Canada's Summer Vocal Intensive in June 2023.
+In June of 2024, Kathryn premiered Princess Shirin in The Echoes of Bi-Sotoona newly composed series of opera scenes in Farsi written by seven BIPOC composers around the world with the Cultureland Opera Collective.

 FIGARO2022_CASTC1195_edited_edited_edited.jpg